Visiting Death Valley in California USA was one of the most anticipated adventures of our trip.

 HOW TO GET TO DEATH VALLEY

-In this section, you will find the directions to get to Death Valley by car.
+In this section, you will find the different directions to get to Death Valley by car.
+You can also check our trick to get cheap rental cars or the best RV rental companies in the USA here.

-There are two entrances to Death Valley National Park if we take the Highway 190 (the road that crosses the National Park from east to west).
-To the west, we will enter through Panamint Springs and to the east through Death Valley Junction.
+There are two entrances to Death Valley National Park if we take Highway 190 (the road that crosses the National Park from east to west).
+We will enter through Panamint Springs to the west and Death Valley Junction to the east.

 HOW TO GET TO DEATH VALLEY FROM LAS VEGAS

-It only takes two hours to get to Death Valley from Las Vegas as there are only 110 miles between Death Valley and Las Vegas.
-We will access the park through the east entrance.
+It only takes two hours to get to Death Valley from Las Vegas (the distance between Death Valley and Las Vegas is 110 miles).
+From here, we will access the park through the east entrance.

 HOW TO GET TO DEATH VALLEY FROM THE GRAND CANYON